codeme-hue/YoutubeMotionLayout/README.md

 # YoutubeMotionLayout
-Motion layout like the Youtube
+Motion layout like the Youtube with constraint layout